openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/data/custom_data.md

 :::{tab-item} CLI
 :sync: label-2

-Here is the CLI command to create the same custom datamodule with only normal images.
+Here is the dataset config to create the same custom datamodule with only normal images.
 We specify the `val_split_mode` and `test_split_mode` arguments to `NONE` to tell anomalib that we only have normal images in our dataset.